homebridge-simplisafe3/homebridge-simplisafe3/README.md

 </span>

 ## Requirements
-You must sign up to a SimpliSafe monitoring plan that enables you to use the mobile app for this plugin to work.
-The monitoring plan enables API access to SimpliSafe.
+- **You must be signed up for a SimpliSafe monitoring plan that enables you to use the mobile app for this plugin to work.** The monitoring plan enables API access to SimpliSafe.

-**NOTE:** *As of version 1.5.0 of this plugin, Homebridge v1.0.0 or greater is required.
+- As of version 1.5.0 of this plugin, Homebridge v1.0.0 or greater is required.
 Because of [significant changes to Homebridge](https://github.com/homebridge/homebridge/releases/tag/1.0.0) the plugin may not work properly with older versions of Homebridge.
-The last version of this plugin to officially support Homebridge 0.4.53 was version 1.4.12 which can still be installed using a command like `sudo npm install -g --unsafe-perm homebridge-simplisafe3@1.4.12`.*
+The last version of this plugin to officially support Homebridge 0.4.53 was version 1.4.12 which can still be installed using a command like `sudo npm install -g --unsafe-perm homebridge-simplisafe3@1.4.12`.
 - Works with native Homebridge and [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge)
-- Compatible with the official [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) (recommended for easiest usage)
+- Compatible with the official [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) which is recommended for easiest usage

 ## Features
 Supercharge your SimpliSafe system and integrate with HomeKit the right way!